DuckDeck/blog/README.md

 my open-source blog website
 it will finish on june

-# will test very soon trouble
+# 5 - 30 zoe blog develop completed, will test very soon